yardenas/talks/30-SEP-2024/slides.md

 To answer this question, I know that you guys in the group care a lot about autonomous driving.
 So I added this fact from a recent paper by Waymo.

 Roads are dangerous -- can we use RL to improve that?
+Why RL? because we don't have a perfect model, planning is not enough.
 -->

 ---